Foundations of a theory of quantum gravity: The relativization of advanced Quantum Field Theory

-and All tensors are normal ordered expressions in terms of the creation and annihilation operators of the whole universe. \\* \\* $T_{2}^{ab}(x,v^e, e_g(x))$ and $S_{2 \, c}^{ab}(x,v^e, e_g(x))$ are the restrictions of $T_{1}^{ab}(x,v^e, e_g(x))$ and $S_{1 \, c}^{ab}(x,v^e, e_g(x))$ respectively to $\mathcal{F}(e_b(x),x)$.
+and All tensors are normal ordered expressions in terms of the creation and annihilation operators of the whole universe and local particle space respectively. \\* \\* $T_{2}^{ab}(x,v^e, e_g(x))$ and $S_{2 \, c}^{ab}(x,v^e, e_g(x))$ are the restrictions of $T_{1}^{ab}(x,v^e, e_g(x))$ and $S_{1 \, c}^{ab}(x,v^e, e_g(x))$ respectively to $\mathcal{F}(e_b(x),x)$.
 Moreover, the conserved charges $P^{a}_{j}(x, e_c(x))$ and $S^{ab}_{j}(x, e_c(x))$ are generators of the local and global Poincar\'e algebra respectively and all operators annihilate the vacuum state $|0, e_{a}(x) , x \rangle$.
-This picture is not complete as yet since gravitons have not been included\footnote{See the discussions about Weinberg-Witten in the introduction and chapter $7$.}, therefore the true generators are constructed from the latter by including the graviton spin and energy-momentum.
+This picture is not complete as yet since gravitons have not been included\footnote{See the discussions about Weinberg-Witten in the introduction.}; therefore, the true generators are constructed from the latter by including the graviton spin and four momentum.
 Nevertheless, the way the conservation of energy-momentum and spin is expressed here is entirely physical: all it says is that on tangent space, gravitons do not destroy conservation laws of matter and do not gravitate.
 However, these conservation laws might change from one space-time point to another since particles get redefined.
 Of course, when conservation laws would be expressed in terms of the spacetime derivatives, we would be in deep problems; but this is not the case here. \item AXIOM IV : Having a totally consistent particle interpretation requires amongst others the commutatation relations as the reader can easily convince himself of (actually this equality is enforced by the multi-particle states).
 Similar expressions should hold for $P_2^{a}(x)$ and creation operators corresponding to $c =0$.
-This implies that the ``theory'' on the tangent space $TM_x$ is a free one which enforces the physical statement that any legitimate quantum field theory must be asymptotically free\footnote{We already know this is the case for the strong interactions, Weinberg has speculated it to be so for gravity and the electroweak theory is not well defined in the ultraviolet and badly needs correction there.}. \item AXIOM V : Space-time interactions are kinematically determined by unitary relational operators $U(e_a(x),e_b(y),x,y)$ inducing the following \emph{projective} conditions (meaning that these operators are all uniquely defined up to a phase):
+This implies that the ``theory'' on the tangent space $TM_x$ is a free one which enforces the physical statement that any legitimate Quantum Theory must be asymptotically free\footnote{We already know this is the case for the strong interactions, Weinberg has speculated quantum gravity to be asymptotically safe.}. \item AXIOM V : Space-time interactions are kinematically determined by unitary relational operators $U(e_a(x),e_b(y),x,y)$ inducing the following conditions:

 and

 Moreover, $U^{\dag}(e_a(x),e_b(y),x,y) = U(e_a(y),e_b(x),y,x)$ and we demand the group law to hold